iiHerilo/FractalTransitionAnimator/README.md

 # FractalTransitionAnimator
 Takes various recursive fractals, and animates transitions between iterations.
-Uses JavaFX and I have no idea how to make this properly runnable.
+Uses JavaFX with Java 8 and I have no idea how to make this properly runnable.

 CURRENT FUNCTIONALITY:
   - Increment and decrement the levels of a Lévy C curve